MedentzidisCharalampos/Sentiment-Classfication-using-word-embeddings/README.md

 Visualize the embeddings

-To visualize the embeddings, upload them to the embedding projector.
+To visualize the embeddings, upload them to the embedding projector (http://projector.tensorflow.org/).

 Click on "Load data".